germanfica/angular11-npm-resolutions/README.md

 # Angular11Node16

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.19.
+Example of how to fixed packages errors.
+The key is to install a compatible package version.

 ## Development server